First Utility is now Shell Energy: Account & tariff FAQs

-The quickest way, according to First Utility, is to submit them via the app; however, all of the other options work just as well.
-If you aren’t sure how to read your meters, you can click the following link to see a tutorial:
+The quickest way, according to First Utility, is to submit readings via the app; however, all of the other options work just as well.
+If you aren’t sure how to read your meters, see our ‘How to read your meters’ guide.

 First Utility is one of the 41 suppliers that provide the Warm Home Discount, a government-backed scheme set up in 2011 to support consumers that are at risk of fuel poverty.
 The scheme provides a rebate of £140 on fuel payments made during the winter.